-Camp is designed for ages 7-13 during the summers of 2020-21 with campers grouped with others closest to their age within our special 4-1 student-teacher ratio in 2020 (normally 6-1 average, 8-1 maximum) so critical for safe and profound outdoor experiences this year.
+Day Camps run Mon-Fri 9:30-3:30 with complimentary extended care 8:30-4:30, designed for ages 8-13 in the summer of 2021 (returning to ages 6-12 after the pandemic era ends) with campers grouped with others closest to their age within our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.

 Camp includes optional wading/swimming and games/archery during lunchtime depending on park rules, camper safety tests, weather and other conditions.
 Or choose overnight camp options around the northwest, or day camps in Puyallup.

 August 9-13, 2021 Three Themes at Lake Sammamish including Wild Cooking & Herbology and Wilderness Survival Craft for ages 8-12 with no prerequisite, and Advanced Animal Tracking for ages 9-13 who have graduated from at least two previous Wolf Camp weeks, one of which must have been Wildlife Search & Rescue, the Wilderness Skills Sampler, or one of our other advanced skills camps.

 Aug 16-20, 2021 Three Themes at Lake Sammamish including Wildlife Search & Rescue and Wilderness Survival Craft for ages 8-12 with no prerequisite, and Advanced Herbal Medicine for ages 9-13 who have graduated from at least two previous Wolf Camp weeks, one of which must have been Wild Cooking & Herbology, the Wilderness Skills Sampler, or one of our other advanced skills camps.